 In transferring money from your bank of America account, money orders are usually used for sending smaller amounts than bank drafts.
 This is the major reason why bank drafts are more costly than money orders.

-How to transfer money from Bank of America to another bank with the use of Direct Deposit
+How to transfer money with the use of Direct Deposit

 As stated earlier, one of the best ways to transfer money from a bank of America account to another bank account is with Direct deposit.
 It is a money transfer procedure that is very much like wire transfer.
 One good thing about it is that it costs less than the wire transfer.

-To be able to use the direct deposit procedure, you would need the routing and account numbers of the other banks’ recipient.
+To be able to use the direct deposit procedure, you would need the routing and account numbers of the other banks’ recipients.

 Here are practical steps that you can follow to perform a direct deposit into another bank account;